smeghead/php-variable-hard-usage/README.md

 }
 ```

 ## How to calculate VariableHardUsage

-VariableHardUsage is an index used to evaluate the frequency of use and scope of a local variable within a function.
-This indicator is calculated based on the variance of the line number at which the variable is used and the frequency with which the variable is assigned.
+VariableHardUsage is an index used to evaluate the frequency of use and scope of local variables within a function.
+This measure is calculated based on the variance of the line number of references to the same variable and the frequency with which the variable is assigned.

 ### Calculation Procedure

-1. Obtain the line numbers of the variables:.
+1. Obtain the line numbers of the references to the same variable:.

-  * Obtains the line numbers of all variables used in the function.
+  * For each variable used in the function, retrieve all line numbers where the variable is referenced.

 2. Calculate the average of the line numbers.

-  * Calculates the average of the retrieved line numbers.
-This is obtained by dividing the sum of the line numbers by the number of variables.
+  * Calculates the average of the line numbers obtained.
+This is obtained by dividing the sum of the line numbers by the number of references.

 3. Calculate VariableHardUsage.

-  * For each variable, the absolute difference between the line number and the average line number is calculated.
+  * Calculates the absolute difference between the line number and the average line number for each reference.
   * If a variable is assigned, the difference is multiplied by a factor (2 by default).
   * Sum all these values to obtain VariableHardUsage.

-### EXAMPLE.
+### Example

-For example, suppose there are three variables in a function, each with row numbers 10, 20, and 30, and that some assignments are made and some are not made.
+For example, suppose there are three reference points in a function, each with line numbers 10, 20, and 30, where some assignments are made and some are not made.
 In this case, the average row number is 20.

-* Variable A: Row 10, with assignment
+* Reference A: Row 10, with assignment
-* Variable B: Row 20, no assignment
+* Reference B: Row 20, no assignment
-* Variable C: Row 30, with assignment
+* Reference C: Row 30, with assignment

 In this case, VariableHardUsage is calculated as follows

-* Variable A: |10 - 20| * 2 = 20
+* Reference A: |10 - 20| * 2 = 20
-* Variable B: |20 - 20| * 1 = 0
+* Reference B: |20 - 20| * 1 = 0
-* Variable C: |30 - 20| * 2 = 20
+* Reference C: |30 - 20| * 2 = 20

 Summing these, VariableHardUsage is 20 + 0 + 20 = 40.

 VariableHardUsage is thus calculated as a measure of the frequency of use and scope of a variable.
 This metric can be used to quantitatively evaluate the usage of local variables within a function and help improve code readability and maintainability.